comboshreddies/kubectl-tks/README.md

 ##   Tmux Kubectl Scripts - tks
-# tks kubectl plugin - or standalone tool
+# tks: kubectl plugin - or standalone tool
 ## A plugin for executing scripts on pods within tmux windows:

 Tks plugin runs multiple execution scripts (sequences) in multiple tmux windows.
 Each window runs a script on one pod.
 You can decide if you want to attach and inspect executions per each pod, or you want to just execute and exit tmux.

-As a good practice you should not run things on pods/containers, but if you do, and if you do frequently and on many different pods namespaces, cluster, then this tool might be helpful.
+As a good practice you should not run too much CLI exec things on pods/containers, but if you do, and if you do frequently and on many different pods namespaces, clusters, then this tool might be helpful.

 With this tool you can: